OpenEnvision/Awesome-Visual-Agent/README.md

 [Back to top](#top)
 ---
 ## Maintained By

-This repository is maintained by the **OpenEnvision** community and contributors.
+This repository is maintained by the **OpenEnvision**.
 If you’d like to help maintain or curate specific tracks (e.g., GUI agents, embodied VLA, agentic visual creation), please open an issue or pull request.
 [Back to top](#top)

 ---
 ## How to Contribute
 Pull requests are warmly welcome, especially for: